BingjieGao/nqm-wrangler-nquirer-mappings/README.md

     "persons":300
   }
 * ratio-each-service: "ratio-each-service.js"
   * gp-reg-patients-LSOA-FEMALE,"HJx0Heritg"
   * gp-reg-patients-LSOA-MALE, "SyXw0PXsFg"
+* "age-ratio":"age-ratio-each-lsoa.js"
+  * datasetId: "ryegnTW9Fg"
 ##### ? issues
 * originally count of LAD15CD-WD15CD: 8363, now is 9196, check the raw file in .csv
 * originally count of LAD15CD-LSOACD: 32844, now is 34754, check the raw file in .csv, there are in total 34754 LSOA11CD code